ajh123/pygame_demo/README.md

 - Increases our Strategic thinking and mindset.
 - As it's a single player game.it nurtures independence
 - It promotes friendly competitiveness as its a offline player based game.
-- It helps with responsibilty- users have to consistently collect treasures as without them, the opponents grow stronger and the threat level increases.
+- It helps with responsibilty - users have to consistently collect treasures as without them, the opponents grow stronger and the threat level increases.